Excel's Autofilter Function

 As you can see, you can continue to select and subset the data in any way you choose.
 You can copy and paste these subsets into another spreadsheet without any of the hidden rows using Edit-Copy/Paste.
 You cannot, however, paste data back into the autofiltered sheet without overwriting hidden rows.

-If you get lost and want to start over, simply click on Data-Filter-Show All:
+If you get lost and want to start over, simply click on Data and then Filter to show everything.

 Even Huge Spreadsheets Can Be Manageable